-Prerequisite: Geol 101, 104, or 105 Lecture and/or lab as required by unit formula
+Prerequisite: Geol 101, 104, or 105 27 hours lecture, 27 hours lab

 Field investigations of geologic phenomena with emphasis on the origin and development of the geology of selected areas of the Southwest.
 Principal component of this course is a multiday field trip scheduled during vacation period.
 Students are responsible for providing camping equipment and food.
 Lab fee required.
+(2)